Tory Christman: Rise within organization

-In 1972, Christman joined the division of Scientology called the Sea Org, the organization's fraternal religious order.
+In 1972, Christman joined the division of Scientology called the Sea Org, a core group of the organization's staff.
 3 News characterised the Sea Org as "Scientology's senior management".
 In their book Cults and New Religions, Douglas E. Cowan and David G. Bromley describe the Sea Org writing, "Described by the Church as 'a fraternal religious order,' members of the Sea Org 'occupy the most essential and trusted positions in the senior churches in the Scientology hierarchy'."
 Rolling Stone notes, "Sea Org members staff all of the senior ecclesiastic positions in the church hierarchy".
 In 2010, there were 5,000 members in the Sea Org.
 Her Sea Org career was short lived; she was instructed to cease taking prescribed medication for her epilepsy, and as a result experienced multiple serious seizures.
 In one instance, two of her front teeth fell out after she had a fall caused by a seizure while in the bathroom.
 She recounted these incidents of seizures in an interview with CBS News, "So I started having grand mal seizures, and I was not even off the medicine.
 I was only off part of the medicine, and I started having very bad grand mal seizures."
 Christman recalled that her epilepsy was not recognized as a genuine medical condition by Scientology; whose practice was to instruct members to attempt self-treatment, specifically completing the Purification Rundown, a controversial detoxification program that utilizes saunas and vitamins.

 After a few months, she was finally convinced by her mother to resume taking her medication, even though this meant expulsion from the Sea Org.
 She remained a member of the church.